 Choose heartier greens.

 Butter lettuces, like Bibb and Boston, may wilt quickly, but heartier greens like arugula, watercress, baby spinach, and baby kale tend to stay fresh longer.
 They're also super versatile: use them as the base for salads and grain bowls, and when they start to turn, cook them down for soups, frittatas, and more.
 Case in point?
 More bang for your buck.

 Buy the freshest possible bag.

-You’ll need to do a little digging, but head for the back of the rack to find the freshest lettuces.
-The bags in front likely have the nearest expiration date as stocks are trained to put new bags in the back.
-If, however, you’re planning to use these greens soon, get the first bags.
-They’ll be fine for a few days, especially if you heed these storage tips.
+Head for the back of the rack to find the freshest lettuces.
+The bags in front likely have the nearest expiration date, as stockers are trained to put new bags in the back.
+If, however, you're planning to use these greens soon, get the first bags.
+They'll be fine for a few days, especially if you heed these storage tips.